ReFirmLabs/binwalk/README.md

 # Binwalk Professional Edition

-After years of developing and supporting binwalk as an open source project we have finally sold out to the man and released a cloud-based firmware extraction engine called *Binwalk Pro*.
+After years of developing and supporting binwalk as an open source project we have finally sold out to the man and released a cloud-based firmware extraction engine called *Binwalk Enterprise*.
 After all someone needs to pay devttys0 so he can buy more milling equipment and feed his children (in that order).
-Please consider subscribing and reap the benefits of getting actual customer support for all your firmware extraction needs.
-Please visit https://www.refirmlabs.com/binwalk-pro/ for more information.
+Please consider subscribing and reap the benefits of getting actual customer support for all your firmware extraction and analysis needs.
+Please visit https://www.refirmlabs.com/binwalk-enterprise/ for more information.